rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

  it is built on the Bitcoin network as a 2nd layer, gaining the security and stability of the base layer.

-Every Bitcoin on the Lightning network is backed by transactions on the base layer.
+All Bitcoin on the Lightning network is backed by transactions on the base layer.
  The movement of Bitcoin on the
  Lightning network
- simply shifts the balance between owners.
+ simply shifts the balances between owners.

-E.g., if you start with 0.5 Bitcoin on the Lightning network and spend 0.1, and separately someone pays you 0.05, then your balance of 0.45 Bitcoin can be closed out onto the base layer.
+E.g., if you start with 0.5 Bitcoin on the Lightning network and spend 0.1, and separately someone pays you 0.05, then your balance of 0.45 Bitcoin can be settled on the base layer.
 Closing a Lightning channel requires a base layer transaction.
  In fact, if you have an open Lightning